 What is the Covid-19 Job Retention Scheme?
 The Covid-19 Job Retention Scheme is a temporary scheme (for three months initially) introduced by the government providing UK employers, from the 1…

-How often over the last few weeks in lockdown have you scrolled through your social media, posting moments of your life to stay connected with the outside world?
-Now, even…
+How often over the last few weeks have you scrolled through your social media, posting moments of your life?
+Now, even more so than ever before, is a time when…

 Simon Bennett